freedomofpress/securedrop-workstation-docs/docs/journalist/starting_client.rst

 .. include:: ../includes/top-warning.rst

-Double-click on the **SecureDrop Workstation Launcher** desktop shortcut to launch the SecureDrop Client application.
+Double-click on the **SecureDrop** desktop shortcut to launch the SecureDrop Client application.

 .. | screenshot_desktop-shortcut|